 Guy Hoffman from Cornell University introduced a solution that requires 2 complementary ingredients.
 They were introduced in his awesome talk at TEDx Jaffa entitled: “Robots with Soul” (see Video 1 below).

 The first secret comes from acting and animation technics.
 It lies in making the robot move in a way that exhibits emotion.
 It doesn’t matter how something looks.
 It’s all in the motion, and in the timing of how the thing moves.

-Moving in a graceful way is just one building block to make robots with lifelike behavior.
-The Hoffman’s approach is also inspired by a trend in cognitive psychology, called embodied cognition.
-It can be summarized as following: robot body postures feed back into their brains to generate the way that they behave.
+The second pillar of Hoffman’s approach is inspired by a trend in cognitive psychology, called embodied cognition.
+It can be summarized as following: robot body postures feedback into their brains to generate the way that they behave.
 Applying these concepts to robots result into playful, reactive, and curious robots that people enjoy interacting with.

 Embodied Cognition for Autonomous Interactive Robots [PDF]

 In the past, notions of embodiment have been applied to robotics mainly in the realm of very simple robots, and supporting low-level mechanisms such as dynamics and navigation.
 In contrast, most human-like, interactive, and socially adept robotic systems turn away from embodiment and use amodal, symbolic, and modular approaches to cognition and interaction.
 At the same time, recent research in Embodied Cognition (EC) is spanning an increasing number of complex cognitive processes, including language, nonverbal communication, learning, and social behavior.